tydeno/Ploto/README.md

 2.)
 If there is a job entering phase 4 with "IsReplot=True", it deletes the oldest plot on the drive, the replotJob uses as OutDrive.

 All ReplotJobs launchd, will use the the drives as OutDrive, that match the ReplotDriveDenom.
 So if you replot, make sure you set the InputAmountToSpawn to exactly the number of Plots you want to Replot.
 Currently Ploto does not know with which keys/singletons a Plot was plotted.
 So it keeps going and potentially deletes already replotted jobs, if InputAmountToSpawn is too high.
 This can lead to unneccesary wear & tear.

+## About running custom plotters
+Ploto now supports custom plotters.
+This functionality was implemented to support madMAx43v3r's chia-plotter.
+It also allows to use sever other forks, like Stotiks and catchmeifyoucans release.

+To run a custom plotter, make sure you define "PlotterUsed: Stotik" in your config.
+Use the value "Stotitk" for all custome plotters.
+Also make sure that you add the fullpath of the customplotter to the config.
+Then simply run Ploto as usually.

 ## Prereqs
 The following prereqs need to be met in order for Ploto to function properly: